 We encourage you to nominate one or more candidates.
 The Inventor of the Year Award enables the Association to extend recognition to deserving innovators and inventors, and promote the practice of intellectual property law.

 In order to be eligible for the Award, nominees must have received one or more U.S. patents for his/her/their invention(s) contributing to modern society.
-A nomination form for submitting candidates is attached.
-Additional copies may be obtained from the Association website (www.nyipla.org) or by contacting the undersigned.
-Please forward your nominations no later than Wednesday, December 10, 2014.
+Please forward your nominations no later than Wednesday, December 17, 2014.
 See the nomination form for further rules and information, as well as the Frequently Asked Questions.

 David Leichtman and Eric H. Yecies